24 Apr What is Sharepoint ?

 2. It is strongly recommended you activate two factor authentication (2FA) for your Office 365 accounts – without it, if anyone gets your account details (through phishing attacks) they would have access to any data in your Sharepoint.
 2FA adds an additional level of security which will keep you safe.

-There really is fantastic capabilities which make this a very powerful solution for many businesses.
+There really are fantastic capabilities that make this a very powerful solution for many businesses.